 However, a guilty plea ensures two big problems that may come up in the future: the possibility of extended probation or jail time, and the existence of a DWI on one’s permanent record.
 Depending on the severity of the offense, your driving privileges may also be restricted for the foreseeable future.
 Having carefree weekends with your friends may be a thing of the past.

-A DWI Attorney Can Help
+Our Texas DWI Attorneys Can Help

 Being charged with DWI in Brazoria County can be frightening and overwhelming, and depending on the facts, you may wind up in a difficult position for some time.
 However, the assistance of an experienced drunk driving attorney can make a difference.
 The dedicated Houston DWI lawyers at The Law Offices of Tad Nelson & Associates understand the process and will help guide you through as best we can.
 To make an appointment, contact us via phone at 409-765-5614.